England at the FIFA Women's World Cup: 2019 World Cup

 In the qualification for the 2019 FIFA Women's World Cup in Europe, England met Wales, Russia, Bosnia and Herzegovina and, for the first time, Kazakhstan.
 England only earned a point in the home game against Wales in a goalless draw.
 Crucial for the qualification then was a 3–0 victory in front of a record 5,053 spectators against Wales on the penultimate match day.

 England had started their qualifications under Mark Sampson, who led them to third place in 2015 and the semi-finals at the European Championship in 2017.
 In September 2017, he was released after the first game due to various allegations.
 Mo Marley initially coached the team until former England international Phil Neville took over as coach in January 2018.

 At the World Cup, the first game was against Scotland, which England won 2–1.
 Argentina and Japan followed, with a 1–0 result against Argentina and 2–0 against Japan, making England group winners.
 In the knockout rounds, England won 3–0 against Cameroon, then won against Norway in the quarter-finals, with Ellen White scoring her sixth World Cup goal.
 In the semi-final White scored again, but the team lost 1–2 to the United States.
-It was the first FIFA Women's World Cup shown on BBC.
+It was the first FIFA Women's World Cup in full shown on BBC.
+The previous times BBC aired the World Cup, they mostly aired England's games.